fluid-project/fluid-launcher/README.md

 });
 ```

 The contents of this file will be loaded using the [configuration loading built into kettle](https://github.com/fluid-project/kettle/blob/master/docs/ConfigsAndApplications.md).
-The file
-is expected to correspond roughly to a component definition, but supports additional options for including other configuration files.
+The file is expected to correspond roughly to a component definition, but supports additional options for including
+other configuration files.

+In general, the config file format is a superset of a normal [subcomponent definition](http://docs.fluidproject.org/infusion/development/SubcomponentDeclaration.html).
+As with subcomponents,  you are expected to enclose the component options in an `options` keyword.
+Although a
+subcomponent definition requires a `type` field, in the case of a configuration file `type` is optional, but should be
+filled in with a unique name (for example, the name of the configuration file minus the extension).
+The `type` will
+be a part of the constructed grade name, and will appear in log messages, so a unique name helps make it clear which
+options are being used for a given launch.
+If `type` is omitted, it will be replace with a generated ID, which makes
+troubleshooting more difficult.

 See [the kettle documentation](https://github.com/fluid-project/kettle/blob/master/docs/ConfigsAndApplications.md#structure-of-a-kettle-config
-) for more details.
+) for more details about the configuration file format, including the special keywords that support merging material
+from other configuration files.

 # Using the global launcher